zamazan4ik/awesome-pgo/article/article.md

 When I was trying to find suitable projects for PGO, I found the following sources the most helpful:

 * Reddit.
 The [Rust subreddit](https://www.reddit.com/r/rust/) was the most helpful.
-Some PGO issues were created after several **minutes** after the publication.
+Some PGO issues were created after several **minutes** after the publication (the fastest "Evaluate using Profile-Guided Optimization (PGO)" issue generator in the world!)
 * Hackernews.
 That's a great place to learn about something new and hyping (and create a PGO issue for them of course!)
 * GitHub [trending](https://github.com/trending/rust?spoken_language_code=).
 I was using it to scrape the most starred applications in C, C++, and Rust domains.
 Scrape, evaluate PGO applicability, create an issue - a simple algorithm, isn't it?
 * Different "Awesome-X" repos.
 Oh, these sources are my favorite!
 In one place I get a lot of applications for the same domain.
 E.g. we see that PGO shines in the compilers domain.
 Just use [awesome-compilers](https://github.com/aalhour/awesome-compilers), evaluate **all** compilers (okay, not all compilers - all alive compilers), and create for them a PGO issue.
 As far as I remember, I used the following "awesome-*" repos: [awesome-compilers](https://github.com/aalhour/awesome-compilers), [(awesome-)static-analysis](https://github.com/analysis-tools-dev/static-analysis), [awesome-llvm](https://github.com/learn-llvm/awesome-llvm), [awesome-rust](https://github.com/rust-unofficial/awesome-rust), [awesome-cpp](https://github.com/fffaraz/awesome-cpp), [awesome-game-engine](https://github.com/stevinz/awesome-game-engine-dev).
 Or even a simple [list](https://gist.github.com/sts10/daadbc2f403bdffad1b6d33aff016c0a) of Rust command-line tools.
 * Other domain-specific software registries.
 For databases, I used [Database of Databases](dbdb.io) (nice registry btw),for cloud-native apps (whatever it means) I used [CNCF landscape](https://landscape.cncf.io/), for ML stuff - [AI & Data landscape](https://landscape.lfai.foundation/).
 * Categories in package managers.
-Like "Lang" group in FreeBSD [ports](https://cgit.freebsd.org/ports/tree/lang).
+Like a "Lang" group in FreeBSD [ports](https://cgit.freebsd.org/ports/tree/lang).
 * Sometimes recommendations from the github.com main page were quite interesting to investigate as well!

 In each project I quickly searched for PGO existence with the following "algorithm":